FedEx Prices vs USPS: 2026 Cost & Speed Comparison Guide

 How to Choose: A Practical Guide

 - If Cost is Your Top Priority: For lightweight packages (under 10 pounds), USPS is almost always the cheapest option.
 Their lack of surcharges for residential and rural deliveries provides huge savings.
+For small, heavy items, look into USPS cubic pricing through a shipping software platform.

 - If Speed is Crucial: For guaranteed overnight or 2 day delivery, FedEx is the more reliable choice.
 Their money back guarantee provides peace of mind that USPS Priority Mail’s estimated delivery window cannot match.